Sator (film): Plot

-Nani, who suffers from dementia, believes a supernatural entity called Sator speaks to her and compels her to record its wisdom in automatic writing.
+Nani, who has dementia, believes a supernatural entity called Sator speaks to her and compels her to record its wisdom in automatic writing.
 Her daughter mysteriously vanishes on the day Nani's husband dies.
 Nani’s grandson Adam, who also admits to hearing voices, lives in his dead grandfather's isolated cabin and searches for Sator.
 By day he explores the surrounding woods with his dog, and at night he reviews footage from a deercam installed near the cabin.
 Adam's sister Deborah tries to manage the family's affairs from afar, while his brother Pete occasionally visits and reflects with the mostly silent Adam on their strange experiences.

 Adam begins to hear noises in his cabin, and one night his dog runs out and disappears.
 Pete's friend Evie visits the cabin, bringing an old photo album that she found in Nani's house.
 As Evie talks, Adam looks through the album and sees a picture of his mother.
 He enters a fugue state where his mother, with a shaven head and dressed in fur and a deer skull, tells him that "what can't be seen in the darkness can be shown in the light."
 The next day, Pete visits and tells Adam that he thinks their grandfather, with Nani's help, sacrificed himself to allow their mother to be with Sator.

 Continuing to look through the photo album, Adam remembers a birthday with his family where everyone avoided his mother because of her strange behavior.
 She too heard Sator and undertook automatic writing.
 His memories are interrupted by sounds in the woods.
 Investigating, he finds Evie tied to a tree.
 He frees her, and when she recognizes him, she is terrified.
 Adam feels compelled to choke her.
 Evie runs away but Adam sees her suddenly sucked into the sky.